-The Pyrenees Air Tour is three days of unassisted paragliding hike and fly race around the central part of the Pyrenees.
-During the race, the pilots will only have the right to walk while carrying their equipment or to fly.
-Numerous optional waypoints (lakes, summits, other refuges, etc.) of different values allow you to accumulate additional points.
-Each evening at 7 p.m., competitors must have reached one of the huts to eat and spend the night there (only one night per refuge).
-The pilots thus grouped together will take advantage of the evenings to share their experiences, talk about the moments experienced during the day and discuss possible strategies for the next day.
-The return to goal must be made no later than Sunday afternoon at 3 p.m.
+The Pyrenees Air Tour is a three day unassisted paragliding walk and flight around the central part of the Pyrenees.
+During the race, the pilots will only be allowed to walk with their equipment or to fly.
+Each evening at 7pm, the competitors must have reached one of the refuges to have dinner and spend the night there.
+The pilots will be able to share their experiences, tell about the great moments of the day and discuss possible strategies for the next day.
+The return to the goal must be done at the latest on Sunday afternoon at 4 pm.

 Duration: 3 days